AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 4. API
 ------------

 - 50 APIs have been added to the Controller.
-For details, refer to `API Doc <https://s3-us-west-2.amazonaws.com/avx-apidoc/index.htm>`_

 R3.1 (3/6/2018)